-The Hypo Tirol Bank AG office in Bolzano is operated as an EU branch office and as a mere sales unit.
-The majority of transactions is administered by the North Tyrolean offices The service offered focuses on sophisticated investment, financing and payment solutions for liberal professionals and companies.
+In Bolzano, Hypo Tirol Bank is operated as an EU branch office and as a mere sales unit.
+The majority of transactions is administered by the North Tyrolean offices

+The service offered focuses on financing, payment solutions and sophisticated investment for liberal professionals and companies.
 The objective is to acquire new business in a moderate manner.